The Croft Hall. Bar opens 6:30pm (event starts 7:00) Tickets £6 (open mic tickets £5 - limited availabilty)

-Join the 'Bright Scarf Poets' as they perform some of their acclaimed work on stage. [ @humphreybarber - there is so much here in terms of bios - do you think we could have a 'sidebar' on the page of the brochure, or something, with the poets' biographies?
-Would like to add them as they sound quite impressive!].
-The group will be joined by Newbury poet and Storyteller, Steve Wallis, who will also be reading some poems from his book 'Common Words' inspired by the natural and political history of Greenham Common.
+Join the 'Bright Scarf Poets' as they perform some of their acclaimed work on stage.
+Having evolved into the moveable feast they are today, this widely published group will be joined by Newbury poet and Storyteller, Steve Wallis, who will also be reading some poems from his book 'Common Words' inspired by the natural and political history of Greenham Common.

 There's also room for ten open mic slots - purchase an open mic ticket at the bookshop or at ArtsforHungerford.com.
 Be quick as there are only ten guaranteed places (though do bring a poem along on the off-chance more will become available on the night).

 This will be a really fun, welcoming event for anyone interested in the spoken word.
 There will be a stage, a microphone, tables set-up cafe style and the all important bar to help calm any nerves.
 What a fantastic way to spend a Sunday night.

 ‘Crazy melancholy’; ‘warmth, wit and tacit joy’; just two of the remarks made about ‘Bright Scarf, Love and Fear’, Peter Pegnall’s Sixth Volume of Poems.